-Welcome to the Classic Latin America blog.
+Welcome to Classic Latin America.

 The primary focus is on Central and South American philately prior to 1940, although stamp collectors of most persuasions will find articles of interest.

-As well as the individual stamps themselves, I also look at what is going on around them.
+As well as the individual stamps themselves, I look at what is going on around them.
 Events, auctions, news, analysis and commentary about the global stamp market in general, irrespective of geography.

 So even if Latin America doesn’t float your boat, you may still find it worthwhile stopping by from time to time.

 Why ‘Classic’ Latin America anyway?